derekmma/myCode/mpi/README.md

                  to be square, of the same dimensions and the number of processes to be  n^2 where n is the order of the square matrices.)

+3. parJacobi : Solution of a System of Linear Equations using Jacobi's Method
+               ( The system of linear equations Ax = b, along with the initial guess is supplied as a seperate file via command arguments.
+The file is required to follow the same conventions laid out above.
+The columns b and the initial guess values are augumented to the coefficient matrix A.
+                 Thus the input file is required to be specified as A|b|guess. )